 The AC and DC wires to and from the inverter must be protected as required by code.
-This can be done by using jacketed wires or by feeding the wires through conduit.
-Magnum offers DC conduit boxes (ME-CB or MPX-CB) and a single inverter enclosure (MMP Series) that includes the necessary AC and DC inverter breakers that allow both the AC and DC conduit to be connected to the inverter.
+This can be done by using jacketed wires or by feeding the wires through a conduit box.
+Magnum offers DC conduit boxes (ME-CB or MPX-CB) that allow both the AC and DC conduit to be connected to the inverter.

-Info: The strain reliefs can be removed and replaced with 3/4" grommets if you are using either a conduit box (ME-CB or MPX-CB) or the MMP enclosure and the AC wires are individual conductors (i.e., not jacketed).
+Info: The strain reliefs can be removed and replaced with 3/4" grommets if you are using either the ME-CB or MPX-CB conduit box and the AC wires are individual conductors (i.e., not jacketed).